grayk79/knifechoose.nut/README.md

 To run it ingame start a local server (for example 'Offline with Bots') and write `script_execute kc` in your console.
 Then you can:

-* Press INS on your keyboard to choose a Knife
+* Press INS (or Insert) on your keyboard to choose a Knife
-* Press DEL on your keyboard to equip the chosen Knife
+* Press DEL (or Delete) on your keyboard to equip the chosen Knife
-* Press END at every Roundstart to actually load the Script again.
+* Press END (or End) at every Roundstart to actually load the Script again.
 (It resets every Round)

 You dont know which Keys I am talking about?
-I mean these:
+I mean these above your arrowkeys:

 ![Keys](http://i.imgur.com/80HBEjD.png)